gdbroman/broman.blog/_posts/2019/2019-09-15-what-should-you-do-with-your-life.md

 Unfortunately not very many people give the question serious thought.
 Most cling to whatever cliché they like the sound of the most given their aggregated experience, such as “follow your passion” or “do what makes you happy”.
 These are not necessarily bad frameworks, but the point is that most people embrace pre-packaged answers with disinterest in truth.

-This unwillingness to ponder might be because the question of what one should do seems too big for a mortal to ever answer.
+This unwillingness to ponder might be because the question of what one should do, seems too big for a mortal to ever answer.
 Some might reason that it’s better then to just pick an answer and get going.
 Times running out - better not waste any time!
-This might actually not be such a bad strategy.
+This might actually not be such a bad idea.

 We’ve all had a moment of realization as adolescents when it truly hit us that these authority figures called adults haven’t really got it all figured out.
 In fact, most people don’t have any idea of what’s really going on.

 If you’re hesitant to believe me, ask the wisest people you know the following: “You’re a real smart guy.
 So I had this little question regarding the very nature of existence.
-What and why should one do with one’s life?”.
+What should one do with one's life - and why?”.
 You’ll be lucky if you get even one coherent and - more importantly - original answer.
-Because any fool can recite the answer given by an ideology or another thinker but to answer for yourself requires more discipline and open-mindedness than most are willing to spare.
+Because any fool can recite the answer given by ideology or another thinker, but to answer for yourself requires more discipline and open-mindedness than most are willing to spare.

 ## An Algorithm for Figuring Out Life